OEHC/praqma.com/_posts/2016-10-30-code-alliance.md

 {: .highlight}

 ### Tracey
-An idea bread by Grundfos and Volvo in collaboration, that if a full trace is required in you software development lifecycle, then there need to be just _one_ tool that any contributing process can report traces to.
+An idea bread by Grundfos and Volvo in collaboration, that if a full trace is required in your software development lifecycle, then there need to be just _one_ tool that any contributing process can report traces to.
 Tracey is a microservice you can throw _any_ format of data on a REST api and it will store it in a graph database.
 It will keep track of related events and it is capable of reacting on incoming events to trigger external actions.
 Like other microservices, Jenkins jobs or data sync with other tools.

 In the alliance we all believe, that Tracey has the potential to belong to the next-generation automation platform, where no centralized client/server structure as known from most current CI servers is even required.